What are Chargeback, Trade Spending, and Deduction Fees?

-One of the potential profit drains for Consumer Product Goods (CPG) companies are the trade spending and deduction fees that tend to come with selling their products.
+One of the potential profit drains for consumer packaged goods (CPG) companies are the trade spending and deduction fees that tend to come with selling their products.
 They usually stem from working with wholesale distributors, like leading US distributors KeHE and UNFI, and can be tricky to manage if simply left undealt with.
 Let’s first take a look at what exactly some of these terms mean and then we can discuss how to tackle all of these fees like a pro.

 For CPG companies, trade spending is a relatively common practice, and it’s basically the amount you spend to increase demand for your products.
 This can include coupons, co-advertising, and slotting (preferential display locations).
 What’s critical to know here is that if you agree to these promotions, they will be deducted from your invoices in the shape of deduction and chargeback fees.